Elizabeth I: Later years

 This same period of economic and political uncertainty, however, produced an unsurpassed literary flowering in England.
 The first signs of a new literary movement had appeared at the end of the second decade of Elizabeth's reign, with John Lyly's Euphues and Edmund Spenser's The Shepheardes Calender in 1578.
 During the 1590s, some of the great names of English literature entered their maturity, including William Shakespeare and Christopher Marlowe.
 Continuing into the Jacobean era, the English theatre would reach its peak.
 The notion of a great Elizabethan era depends largely on the builders, dramatists, poets, and musicians who were active during Elizabeth's reign.
-They owed little directly to the queen, who was never a major patron of the arts.
+They owed little directly to the Queen, who was never a major patron of the arts.

-As Elizabeth aged her image gradually changed.
+As Elizabeth aged, her image gradually changed.
 She was portrayed as Belphoebe or Astraea, and after the Armada, as Gloriana, the eternally youthful Faerie Queene of Edmund Spenser's poem.
 Elizabeth gave Edmund Spenser a pension; as this was unusual for her, it indicates that she liked his work.
 Her painted portraits became less realistic and more a set of enigmatic icons that made her look much younger than she was.
 In fact, her skin had been scarred by smallpox in 1562, leaving her half bald and dependent on wigs and cosmetics.
 Her love of sweets and fear of dentists contributed to severe tooth decay and loss to such an extent that foreign ambassadors had a hard time understanding her speech.
-André Hurault de Maisse, Ambassador Extraordinary from Henry IV of France, reported an audience with the queen, during which he noticed, "her teeth are very yellow and unequal ... and on the left side less than on the right.
+André Hurault de Maisse, Ambassador Extraordinary from Henry IV of France, reported an audience with the Queen, during which he noticed, "her teeth are very yellow and unequal ... and on the left side less than on the right.
 Many of them are missing, so that one cannot understand her easily when she speaks quickly."
 Yet he added, "her figure is fair and tall and graceful in whatever she does; so far as may be she keeps her dignity, yet humbly and graciously withal."
-Sir Walter Raleigh called her "a lady whom time had surprised".
+Walter Raleigh called her "a lady whom time had surprised".